Tsunami

 A tsunami (/(t)suːˈnɑːmi, (t)sʊˈ-/ (t)soo-NAH-mee-,_-(t)suu--; from 津波, /ja/) is a series of waves in a water body caused by the displacement of a large volume of water, generally in an ocean or a large lake.
-Earthquakes, volcanic eruptions and underwater explosions (including detonations, landslides, glacier calvings, meteorite impacts and other disturbances) above or below water all have the potential to generate a tsunami.
+Earthquakes, volcanic eruptions, underwater explosions, landslides, glacier calvings, meteorite impacts and other disturbances above or below water all have the potential to generate a tsunami.
 Unlike normal ocean waves, which are generated by wind, or tides, which are in turn generated by the gravitational pull of the Moon and the Sun, a tsunami is generated by the displacement of water from a large event.

 Tsunami waves do not resemble normal undersea currents or sea waves because their wavelength is far longer.
 Rather than appearing as a breaking wave, a tsunami may instead initially resemble a rapidly rising tide.
 For this reason, it is often referred to as a tidal wave, although this usage is not favoured by the scientific community because it might give the false impression of a causal relationship between tides and tsunamis.
 Tsunamis generally consist of a series of waves, with periods ranging from minutes to hours, arriving in a so-called "wave train".
 Wave heights of tens of metres can be generated by large events.
 Although the impact of tsunamis is limited to coastal areas, their destructive power can be enormous, and they can affect entire ocean basins.
 The 2004 Indian Ocean tsunami was among the deadliest natural disasters in human history, with at least 230,000 people killed or missing in 14 countries bordering the Indian Ocean.

 The Ancient Greek historian Thucydides suggested in his 5th century BC History of the Peloponnesian War that tsunamis were related to submarine earthquakes, but the understanding of tsunamis remained slim until the 20th century, and much remains unknown.
 Major areas of current research include determining why some large earthquakes do not generate tsunamis while other smaller ones do.
 This ongoing research is designed to help accurately forecast the passage of tsunamis across oceans as well as how tsunami waves interact with shorelines.

 Terminology

 Tsunami

 The term "tsunami" is a borrowing from the Japanese (津波, tsunami), meaning 'harbour wave'.
 For the plural, one can either follow ordinary English practice and add an s, or use an invariable plural as in the Japanese.
-Some English speakers alter the word's initial to an by dropping the "t," since English does not natively permit //ts// at the beginning of words, though the original Japanese pronunciation is //ts//.
+Most English speakers alter the word's initial to an by dropping the "t," since English does not natively permit //ts// at the beginning of words, though the original Japanese pronunciation is //ts//.
 The term has become commonly accepted in English, although its literal Japanese meaning is not necessarily descriptive of the waves, which do not occur only in harbours.